retorquere/pimsync/docs/content/docs/migration-guide.md

 collections = ["from b"]
 ```

-Only the above usages remain the same.
-To specify a single collection by name,
+Only the above usages remain unchanged.

-use:
+To specify a single collection by name, use:

 ```toml
 collections = [